Bahrain: The Latest - April 5, 2026

 • By Saturday evening, the interceptions had ramped up.
 Buildings in Muharraq and Manama were affected, as hostile drones hit residential buildings.
 A minor case of smoke inhalation was reported, which was treated on-site.
 Civil Defence operatives continue to address the affected areas.
 [MOI]

-• A senior Civil Aviation Affairs official confirmed that rapid response protocols were activated immediately after Bahrain International Airport was targeted by a drone attack during the early hours of Sunday.
-Authorities had previously activated approved emergency plans and taken all measures, including the evacuation of the passenger terminal prior to the attack.
+• A senior Civil Aviation Affairs official confirmed that rapid response protocols were activated immediately after Bahrain International Airport was targeted by a drone attack during the early hours of Sunday, 29 March.
+Authorities had previously activated approved emergency plans and taken all measures, including evacuating the passenger terminal, before the attack.
 [Bahrain News Agency].

-• On Sunday morning, Crowne Plaza in Bahrain’s Diplomatic Area was struck by a missile, causing damage to its facade.
+• A Hotel in Bahrain’s Diplomatic Area was targeted, causing damage to its facade.
 The blaze was quickly brought under control by the firefighters.
 No injuries or casualties were reported.
 [Reports]

-• Late Sunday night, a maritime facility in Mina Salman was targeted.
+• Late Sunday night, a foreign vessel in Mina Salman was targeted.
 The fire from the falling debris resulted in the unfortunate passing of an Asian worker and serious injuries to two others.
 The fire was brought under control and extinguished.
-[MOI]
+[MOI] Civil Defence Forces continued to respond to maritime and industrial incidents.

 • Government Hospitals confirmed that the emergency response plan has been activated and that readiness levels have been raised across vital departments, particularly emergency, intensive care and support services.
 They announced that Salmaniya Medical Complex received four injured cases.
 Three of the injuries were minor and were treated in line with medical protocols before being discharged.
 The fourth case was reportedly moderate and under medical observation until the condition stabilises.
 The last reports on injuries and [Bahrain News Agency]

-• The Ministry of Education [MOE] announced a temporary shift to remote learning starting 1 March and until further notice.
-This applies to all early childhood education institutions, public and private schools, and higher education institutions.
+• The Ministry of Education [MOE] announced that kindergartens, Montessori, and institutions for individuals with determination will open Sunday, 5 April onwards.
+All other sections and institutions will continue remote learning.
 Support is available 24 hours a day through the urgent service on WhatsApp at 17873372 or via the Ministry’s official website www.moe.gov.bh.
 [Bahrain News Agency]

 • The Ministry of Industry and Commerce confirmed that essential food items in local markets are sufficiently available.
 They’ve secured stock to meet market needs and ensure the continuity of supply without affecting availability or price stability.
 [Bahrain News Agency]